jasonjoh/simple-survey/README.md

     This builds a card that utilizes the `facts` field of a [section](https://docs.microsoft.com/en-us/outlook/actionable-messages/card-reference#section-fields).
 Facts are used to render a list of key/value pairs, which is perfect for a list of responses and counts.
 It queries the database to get the current counts for each possible response.

-1. Open the **ResponsesController.cs** file.
+1. Open the **ResponsesController.cs** file and add `using MessageCard;` to the top of the file.
 Add a method to the `ResponsesController` to generate a `200` response with the card's JSON in the body and the `CARD-UPDATE-IN-BODY` header set to `true`.

     ```C#
     private IHttpActionResult GenerateRefreshCardResponse(Card refreshCard)